justsml/dans-blog/content/posts/2020-02-22--quiz-function-argument-destructuring/index.md

 ---
-title: "JS Quiz: Destructuring Function Argument"
+title: "JS Quiz: Destructuring Parameters"
-subTitle: Master one of ES6's most powerful features!
+subTitle: Master one of JavaScripts most powerful features!
 date: 2020-02-22
-modified: 2020-12-14
+modified: 2021-01-07
-tags: [javascript,quiz,challenge,destructuring,es6]
+tags: [javascript, quiz, challenge, destructuring, es6, es2015]
 category: Quiz
 cover: blake-weyland-9hhOVsf1lpU-portrait.jpg
 ---

 # Have you mastered ES2015 Destructuring?

-In this quiz we'll cover Object Arguments and how destructuring can be used to create self-documenting functions (VS Code's tool tips infer types based on the arguments).
+In this quiz we'll cover **Destructured Object Parameters,** or DOP (pronounced dope, because I insist).

+DOP can be used to create self-documenting functions (many IDE's, including VS Code, will automatically show tooltips with info based on the variable usage).

+**TypeScript Users:** DOP syntax doesn't simplify code when used with TypeScript's inline types.
+Pair with declared types instead (for example, `type x = ...` or `interface Iface ...`).

 Topic areas we'll touch on: default values, nested structures, re-assigning/aliasing names, rest operator.

 ### If you get stuck